 The requirements for teacher certification can seem daunting but are actually quite manageable if you build them in along the way to a Lawrence degree.
 This website can help you plan your studies, and any member of the Education Department would be happy to advise you.

-Explore the field of education by taking EDST 180 Psychology of Learning (the only course open to freshmen) or EDST 350 Ethnicity, Cultural Diversity, and Education.
+Explore the field of education by taking EDST 180: Psychology of Learning (the only course open to first-year students) or EDST 350: Ethnicity, Cultural Diversity, and Education.
 Each course includes a 20-hour practicum that will introduce you to the teaching profession and give you experience in a classroom setting.
 Each will also satisfy the social science general education requirement.

 Gain experience working with children and youth through a Lawrence volunteer program, a community organization, sports coaching, or a summer camp.

 Seeking Admission to the Teacher Education Program

 After you complete one education studies course with a practicum, stop by the Education Department office (Briggs 117, mornings) or the Music Education office (Conservatory) to pick up a Teacher Certification Handbook and program application.
 Plan to meet with the Director of Teacher Education or the chair of Education or Music Education to talk about the requirements for your subject area.
 When your application is complete, the department will schedule you for an interview.
 You can continue taking education studies courses while you apply, but you must be admitted before you can take a methods course or begin student teaching.

 All of the required teacher education courses must be completed prior to student teaching.
 Education courses may be taken in any order with the following exceptions: